Making our planet safer

 Setting targets

-During 2022, our Net Zero Taskforce worked with the Carbon Trust to set near-term science-based emissions reductions targets.
+During 2022, our Net Zero Steering Group worked with the Carbon Trust to set near-term science-based emissions reductions targets.
 These have been approved by the Science Based Target initiative (SBTi), and they contribute to the goals of the Paris Agreement – limiting global warming to 1.5°C above pre-industrial levels.

 These targets are: